-"By any chance do you go to Cross Academy?"
+"Do you go to Cross Academy?"

-"I just figured.
-I'm starting at Cross Academy myself tomorrow morning.
-I'll only be staying with my aunt during weekends..." my voice trailed away as I realized what I was saying.
+"You said you would normally stay overnight at your school.
+Cross Academy is the only nearby boarding school I know.
+I'm actually starting there myself tomorrow morning.
+I'll only be staying with my aunt on weekends..." my voice trailed away as I realized what I was saying.
 Had I really accepted it so quickly?
-I didn't want to live by myself.
+I didn't want to live by myself after all.
 I wasn't ready.
-I clenched my fists, anger boiling in the pit of my stomach once more—I really didn't know why I was acting like this again.
-It was so childish.
-I wasn't a child, despite what my aunt seemed to believe.
-I was a growing woman...
+I hated feeling this way.
+It was so childish, and I wasn't a child anymore.

-He exhaled softly, and I suddenly felt a warm hand on my shoulder.
-I didn't understand why, but as soon as he touched me my heart calmed.
-I forgot about my anger and my frustration, and focused only on his voice as he said, "Cross Academy is really a lot of fun.
-It's hard to get used to at first.
-I didn't like being away from home so much, but I think you'll grow to like it there.
+He exhaled softly, and out of nowhere I felt a warm hand on my shoulder.
+I couldn't explain it, but when he touched me my heart calmed.
+I forgot about my anger and frustration, and focused only on his voice as he said, "I know it seems like everything's going wrong for you right now, but Cross Academy isn't a bad place.
+It's hard to get used to at first, but you could say the same of anything new.
+I didn't like being away from home so much either, but I think you'll grow to like it there.
 I know I did."

-"Yes, but I don't think we'll be in the same class."
+"I do, but we won't be in the same class."

 "How do you know?"